→ Photo Adoption requests should be sent to careforsandy (at) gmail.com.

 - ADOPT ME!
 (Beginner B&W)

-Note that our identical Flickr albums will let you browse thumbnails, rather than one-by-one slideshows.
+Note that our identical Flickr albums will let you browse photo walls, rather than one-by-one slideshows.
 Browse our website or Flickr albums to select which images appeal to you.
-Please prioritize "Most Cherished" photos.
+Please prioritize "Most Cherished" photos, —IF— you feel you possess the necessary skills to repair a given photo there.
 These are images which families have indicated matter the absolute most, no matter how many have been submitted.
 ADOPT ME!
-(Top 2-10) images have been designated by families as most cherished runner-ups, should our Most Cherished album be depleted.
-That said, you may freely choose images from any album which matches your respective skill level and interest.
+(Top 2-10) images have been designated by families as most cherished runner-ups, and mark the next best place to surf, although new volunteers may feel more comfortable with non-priority images.
+That said, you may freely choose images from any album which match your respective skill level and interest.

 To prevent overlapping selections, please request 3-4 images to work with.
 You will not be sent 3-4 high-res files.
 You will only be sent ONE high-res image to restore — until and unless you've proven to us that you're skilled enough and timely enough to take on batch adoptions.
 To do so locate the image name located below each photo.
 Cut-and-paste these names as a numbered list into the body of your e-mail.
 Provide a brief description of the photo to make sure your requests align. *Do not send multiple e-mails for multiple images.
 One e-mail will suffice.

 Here's an example of what this should look like: